umakanthdiwakar/pgx-daogen/README.md

 ## Additional Features:
 1. The generator supports **version columns**.
 When a table contains a column called **version**, the generated code will have the following changes:
-   a.
-In *Insert* method, the version column will be set to a value of 100.
+   - In *Insert* method, the version column will be set to a value of 100.
-   b.
-Whenever the Update method is called, the version column value will be incremented by 1.
+   - Whenever the Update method is called, the version column value will be incremented by 1.
 2. **Key generation**: To be able to generate alphanumeric keys automatically, the code generator supports a *seq_constants* table.
 This table needs to have three columns (list_table, sequence_name, constant_prefix).
 The framework also expects the sequences as given in seq_constants.sequence_name to be present in the database.
 Then the generated code will not accept user values for the primary key, but use the prefix and a 4 digit sequence to auto-generate the key.